Sunlun Sayadaw: Spiritual awakening

-These events were regarded as highly significant.

 Ordination

 On the 5th waxing day of Thadingyut 1282 ME, after freeing a cow from his field, U Kyaw Din went to U Kyauk Kyaung Monastery in Sun Lun village and became a novice.
 On the 12th waxing day of Tabodwe 1282 ME, at 4:09 p.m., he was fully ordained as a monk at Yele Monastery, Khanthatheinpa, Meiktila.
 He was given the monastic name Shin Kavi.

 During his monkhood, he resided south of Sun Lun village and continued his meditation practice, attaining the fourth stage of insight again as a monk.

 Teaching

 As Sun Lun Sayadaw U Kavi, he taught Samatha, Vipassana, and Paṭṭhāna meditation to monks, nuns, and laypeople who came to seek guidance.
 He was known for offering the "cool water of the Dhamma" and "nectar of the teachings" to his disciples.

 Passing

 He died on the 9th waxing day of Kason 1314 ME (1952 CE).

 His body, enshrined in Sun Lun Cave Monastery in Myingyan, remains intact without decay decades after his death.